danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 except with more error checking.

+**Note:** By convention, the first argument passed to a file, when invoked from an interactive commandline or from a scripting environment, is the filesystem path to itself.
+This function does *not* automatically add this argument.
+Users of this function should add it to the given `args*` when appropriate.

 #### `runFile(path, moduleLoader, args*) <> . | void`

 This runs a solo file at the given `path`.
 It works for both source text